WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 Nothing was listening.

-The HTTP receiver had stopped.
+The Python receiver had stopped.

 I restarted it: